 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

 Local Community Links:

-The former depot in Winslow is currently undergoing renovation to serve as the Route 66 Art Museum; Amtrak passengers are generally welcome to wait in the lobby of the adjacent La Posada Hotel.
+The former depot in Winslow is currently undergoing renovation to serve as the Route 66 Art Museum; Amtrak passengers are welcome to wait in the lobby of the adjacent La Posada Hotel.